 Sometimes I like to pretend I’m a photographer.
 Mostly with other people’s cameras.
-And the results are oftentimes… not bad.
+And the results are oftentimes… not as bad as you’d expect.

 I do not research the subject, I do not take classes, I do not read about photography, I do not actively aim to become better.